Scientific Name

 Genus: Hoya

 Hoyas don't ask for much beyond the well-draining soil and the warm, humid conditions that many tropical flowers crave.
-They don't like wet feet or heavy soil, and as many grow as epiphytes in nature.
-Give them at least a half-day of sunshine and bring them indoors when temperatures drop below 50 °F (10 °C).
+They don't like wet feet or heavy soil, and many grow as epiphytes in nature.
+Give them at least a half-day of sunshine and bring them indoors when temperatures drop below 50°F (10°C).

 When your Hoya finishes blooming, leave the flower stalk, as it may produce new flowers.
-Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes its energy.
+Removing the stalk forces the plant to produce a new one, delaying blooming and wasting energy.
 These plants are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
-Hoyas like the security of a snug pot and plants that are a bit root bound will flower more prolifically than swimming around in a giant pot.
+Hoyas like the security of a snug pot, and plants that are a bit root-bound will flower more prolifically than swimming around in a giant pot.

 Propagate Hoyas by cuttings of top growth or by leaf cuttings.
 The average cutting or leaf will produce a blooming plant in 2 years or less.
 The easiest method of propagation is by layering.